cdsap/CompareScans/README.md

 # CompareScans CLI

-This project provides a command-line interface (CLI) for comparing build scans and applying custom rules to analyze the metrics.
+This project provides a command-line interface (CLI) for comparing Build Scans® and applying custom rules to analyze the metrics.
 The CLI supports fetching metrics from the Develocity API or a file and applying default or custom rules to these metrics.

-By comparing build scans, you can infer information such as differences in the number of modules, tasks, or even explore detailed percentiles of durations for specific task types.
+By comparing Build Scans®, you can infer information such as differences in the number of modules, tasks, or even explore detailed percentiles of durations for specific task types.
 Additionally, the CLI can provide analysis of cache artifact sizes between builds.
 It is important to note that this type of analysis does not necessarily imply that the builds are close in terms of execution time.
 Comparing builds from different time ranges can offer valuable insights into how the project has grown over time.
 ## Table of Contents